speakeasy-sdks/template-sdk-monorepo/lending/docs/sdks/companies/README.md

 ## Overview

-Create and manage your Codat companies.
+Create and manage your SMB users' companies.

 ### Available Operations